-CAPACITY IMPROVEMENTS BCA
+CAPACITY IMPROVEMENTS

 Project benefits should equal or exceed the cost.
-Benefits are measured by notable time savings, safet improvements, and crash reductions.
-Capacity improv refer to modifications made to existing expressways, reducing congestion and improving traffic flow.
-The m common is widenings.
+Benefits are measured by notable time savings, safety improvements, and crash reductions.
+Capacity improvements refer to modifications made to existing expressways, thereby reducing congestion and improving traffic flow.
+The most common is widenings.